Pink concert 'carnage': More buses scheduled as AT admit track issues led to delays

+AT has also admitted the track issues that have hampered Auckland’s train network for months played a part in the delays.

-More than 45,000 fans attended the American superstar’s concert at Eden Park, though upon leaving they were faced with 40-minute to one-hour-long waits for trains on packed platforms.
+More than 45,000 fans attended the American superstar’s concert at Eden Park in Kingsland, though upon leaving they were faced with 40-minute to one-hour-long waits for trains on packed platforms.

 Auckland Transport Group Manager Public Transport and Operations Rachel Cara said the very high volume of people moving in a short space of time last night put huge demand on train services.